keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 ## Appointment Scheduling: Domain Model

 > The **Appointment Scheduling: Domain Model** is the process-level event storm for scheduling appointments.
-It's a detailed view of the Appointment Scheduling flow from the [EHR: Big Picture Event Storm](#ehr-big-picture-event-storm).
+It's a detailed view of the Appointment Scheduling flow derived from the [EHR: Big Picture Event Storm](#ehr-big-picture-event-storm).

 The system involves managing patient appointments and schedules by coordinating between patients, practitioners, and admins, viewing/reserving available time slots, handling appointment requests/notifications, and managing appointment statuses from scheduling to completion/cancellation.